Mozu/core-theme/Mozu.SiteBuilder.UX.Themes/Docs/Mozu_Themeing_Concepts.md

 {% endblock BodyContent %}
 ```

 The first line indicates that the template is a variation of "default", the default layout.
-The rest of the template file is just a list of `{% block %}` statements, specifying how to override the different areas of the default layout.
+The rest of the template file is mostly just a list of `{% block %}` statements, specifying how to override the different areas of the default layout.
 All page templates in the Templates folder should follow this basic template.

 The default page types in your store include: